| MODICA“Modica.

 a beautiful terracotta Christmas Crib, made by Father Benedetto

 Papale in 1882.
+On

 the main street also stands the Chiesa di San Pietro, dedicated